weissale1/SoftwareDev-Reading-List/README.md

 # Development process

 **[A] Does scrum ruin great engineers or are you doing it wrong?**\
-Summary of a discussion about scrum on the softwareengineering stackexchange.
+Summary of a discussion about scrum on the software engineering stackexchange.
 List of common problems in implementing scrum.\
 https://stackoverflow.blog/2020/06/29/does-scrum-ruin-great-engineers-or-are-you-doing-it-wrong

 **[A] Can developer productivity be measured?**\